-1 Introduction 2
+1. Introduction

-2 Method and tools 3
+Method and tools

-3 Definition of probability distributions 6
+3. Definition of probability distributions

-4 Integration of probability distributions 9
+4. Integration of probability distributions

-5 Conclusion and outlook 13
+Conclusion and outlook

+eclar ation of competing interest

+wledgements

+efere nces

-1 Introduction
+1. Introduction

 In this work, the quantum versions of Monte Carlo algorithms are applied to the problem of integrating elementary-particle cross sections.